Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: as a High-Level Representation Language of MDP

 where the two blocks ${\tt B1}$ and ${\tt B2}$ are on top of each other.
-Moreover, the fluents $TopClear(x)$ and $Above(x_1, x_2)$ are completely dependent on the value of the other fluents.
+Moreover, the fluents $\i{TopClear}(x)$ and $\i{Above}(x_1, x_2)$ are completely dependent on the value of the other fluents.
 There would be $2^{3+3\times 3 + 3 + 3\times 3}=2^{24}$ states if we define a state as any value combination of fluents.
-On the other hand, the static laws in the above action descriptions reduce the number of states to only $(13 + 9)\times 2=44$.\footnote{This number can be verified by counting all possible configurations of 3 blocks with 2 locations.}
+On the other hand, the static laws in the above action description reduce the number of states to only $(13 + 9)\times 2=44$.
+To see this, consider all possible configuration with $3$ blocks and $2$ locations.
+As illustrated in Figure \ref{fig:3-blocks}, there are $13$ possible configurations with $3$ blocks on the same side, and $9$ possible configurations with one block one one side and two on the other side.
+Each configureration can be mirrored to yield another configuration, so we have $(13 + 9)\times 2 = 44$ in total.
+This is aligned with the number of MDP states obtained from the $\pbcp$ action description according to Definition \ref{def:pbcp-mdp}.

-Furthermore, in this example, $\i{Above}(x, y)$ needs to be defined as a transitive closure of $OnTopOf(x, y)$, so that the effects of $StackOn(x_1, x_2)$ can be defined in terms of the (inferred) spatial relation of blocks.
-Also, the static law~\eqref{at-static} defines an indirect effect of $MoveTo(x, r)$.
+Furthermore, in this example, $\i{Above}(x, y)$ needs to be defined as a transitive closure of $\i{OnTopOf}(x, y)$, so that the effects of $\i{StackOn}(x_1, x_2)$ can be defined in terms of the (inferred) spatial relation of blocks.
+Also, the static law~\eqref{at-static} defines an indirect effect of $\i{MoveTo}(x, r)$.

-We implemented the prototype system {\sc pbcplus2mdp}, which takes an action description $D$ and time horizon $m$ as input, and finds an optimal policy by constructing the corresponding MDP $M(D)$ and utilizing MDP policy optimization algorithms as blackbox.
-We use {\sc mdptoolbox}\footnote{\url{https://pymdptoolbox.readthedocs.io}} as our underlying MDP solver.
-The current system uses $\lpmln$ 1.0 \cite{lee17computing} (\url{http://reasoning.eas.asu.edu/lpmln}) for exact inference to find states, actions, transition probabilities, and transition rewards.
-The system is publicly available at \url{https://github.com/ywang485/pbcplus2mdp}, along with several examples.
+\BOCC We implemented the prototype system {\sc pbcplus2mdp}, which takes an action description $D$ and time horizon $m$ as input, and finds an optimal policy by constructing the corresponding MDP $M(D)$ and invoking an MDP solver {\sc mdptoolbox}.\footnote{\url{https://pymdptoolbox.readthedocs.io}} The current system uses $\lpmln$ 1.0 \cite{lee17computing} (\url{http://reasoning.eas.asu.edu/lpmln}) for exact inference to find states, actions, transition probabilities, and transition rewards.
+The system is publicly available at \url{https://github.com/ywang485/pbcplus2mdp}\cite{yi_wang_2020_3726430}, along with several examples.
+The current system is not quite scalable because generating exact transition probability and reward matrices requires enumerating all stable models of $D_0$ and~$D_1$. \EOCC

-{\cred The current system is not yet fast enough for large scale domains, since generating exact transition probability and reward matrices requires enumerating all stable models of $D_0$ and $D_1$.
-For large scale domains, one more practical way of using $p\cal{BC}+$ action description to define MDP would be to use a $p\cal{BC}+$ solver as simulation black box in approximate MDP planning methods, such as Q-Learning.
-We leave this as future work. }

 \BOCC